Toward a unified data-driven turbulence model through multi-objective learning: DISCUSSION AND CONCLUSIONS

-While the unified foundation model yields consistent improvements over the baseline $k$--$\omega$ model, not all test cases show dramatic gains.
-This is expected, as many engineering flows involve additional complexities beyond the training flows and limited objective set.
-Nevertheless, the framework proves highly effective in application-specific scenarios where a small number of flow mechanisms dominate.
-We demonstrated this through two specialist models: one for three-dimensional diffuser flow, where adverse pressure-gradient-induced separation interacts with secondary motions, and the other for external vehicle aerodynamics, trained on flows with separations of varying severity.
-Refer to SI Appendix for details.
-These examples show that selecting and combining representative canonical flows enables efficient training of specialist models with strong generalization within their respective domains.
+While the unified foundation model yields consistent improvements over the baseline model, not all test cases show dramatic gains.
+This is expected, as many industrial flows involve additional complexities beyond the training flows and limited objective set.
+Nevertheless, the framework proves highly effective in application-specific scenarios where a small number of flow mechanisms dominate, as additive fine-tuning reallocates model capacity toward these mechanisms and delivers substantially improved accuracy.
+We demonstrated this through two specialist models: one for three-dimensional diffuser flow, where adverse pressure-gradient-induced separation interacts with secondary motions, and the other for external vehicle aerodynamics, trained on flows with separations of varying severity (Supplementary Material,~\S5).
+These examples show that selecting representative canonical flows with related mechanisms and applying fine-tuning enables efficient training of specialist models that achieve high accuracy for the target mechanisms while maintaining strong generalization within their respective domains.

 The long-term goal is to develop a unified turbulence model that performs robustly across an entire device, rather than in isolated regions.
 For instance, while a three-dimensional diffuser represents a single component in a gas turbine, a full engine comprises many more interacting components with distinct flow characteristics.
 Switching among specialist models within a single simulation would be cumbersome and potentially unstable.
 Ideally, a single model should adapt seamlessly across the system.
 Achieving this will require scaling the current framework to accommodate a significantly larger set of objectives.
 Recent advances in multi-objective learning suggest that neural networks can balance up to 40 objectives~\cite{sener2018multi}, making full-device unification technically feasible for configurations such as entire gas turbines or aircraft frames.